mod_rewrite

 Syntax

-RewriteLog file-path
+RewriteLog file_path

 Example